 Jumping through those hoops can be well worth it

 The qualification requirements aren’t chump change, but they’re not just for the super-rich, either.
 Many middle-class households can make this work.

 Morgan Stanley Amex Platinum card members also get one authorized user at no additional charge (a $175 annual value) and their American Express Membership Rewards points are worth 1 cent apiece when they’re redeemed into an eligible Morgan Stanley account.
-On the traditional version of this card, points are only worth 0.6 cents apiece when exchanged for statement credits (they can be worth considerably more, up to 2 cents apiece, when redeemed for travel, especially if you transfer your points to Amex’s airline and hotel transfer partners).
+On the traditional version of this card, points are only worth 0.6 cents apiece when exchanged for statement credits (they can be worth considerably more, up to an average 2.1 cents apiece, when redeemed for travel, especially if you transfer your points to Amex’s airline and hotel transfer partners).

 Charles Schwab and Goldman Sachs also offer co-branded Amex Platinum cards.
 The Schwab version has historically offered an even better redemption value (1.25 cents per point) when you deposit your Membership Rewards points into an eligible brokerage account, but that may be on the chopping block.
-In fact, there are rumors of a major Amex Platinum refresh, so it remains to be seen what (if anything) might change and when.

 Access to Goldman’s version is highly restricted and therefore not worth discussing here (unless you work at the firm or have an eight-figure account balance).